auth0/docs/articles/migrations/guides/passwordless-start.md

 ## Does this affect me?

-If your applications currently calls the `/passwordless/start` endpoint directly to begin passwordless authentication from a Web Application, and you are not sending the `client_secret` as a parameter, this deprecation does affect you.
+If any of your applications currently call the `/passwordless/start` endpoint directly to begin passwordless authentication from a Web Application, and you are not sending the `client_secret` as a parameter, this deprecation does affect you.

-If you are implementing Passwordless Authentication through the Universal Login page and you changed the default way Auth0 libraries are initialized, it might also affect you too.
+If you are implementing passwordless authentication through the Universal Login page and you changed the default way Auth0 libraries are initialized, it might also affect you too.

-You can verify if that is the case by checking the [tenant logs](${manage_url}/#/logs), filtering by "Deprecation Notice" and check for logs saying "Enforce client authentication for passwordless connections".
+You can verify whether you are affected by checking the [tenant logs](${manage_url}/#/logs), filtering by "Deprecation Notice" and check for logs saying "Enforce client authentication for passwordless connections".
+You can also perform this search directly with the following query: `type:depnote AND description:*passwordless*`.

 ## What do I need to do?